Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 2. Look at your existing clients

-A good way to start crafting your first boolean query is to look at the profiles of your existing clients or prospects.
+A good way to start crafting your first Boolean query is to look at the profiles of your existing clients or prospects.

-3. Write your boolean outside of Linkedin
+3. Write your Boolean outside of LinkedIn

-That way you can easily spot potential mistakes.
-When you boolean search start to 10+ line long, errors come easily.
+That way, you can easily spot potential mistakes.

 4. Keep iterating

-3 Problems of Linkedin Boolean Search
+3 Limits of LinkedIn Boolean Search

 - People don’t update their job experiences correctly